konst-aa/tetris/README.md

 # if it just explodes...

-Also no nix flake bc i have yet to learn how the hell that works
+Also no nix flake bc i have yet to learn how that works